 And it’s not just the universities that dazzle.
 In Cambridge, visitors can enjoy a outstanding museums, a vibrant performing arts scene, and fabulous restaurants.

-Best Things To See and Do in Cambridge
+Best Things To Do in Cambridge In One Day

 You can start your one day in Cambridge at either Harvard or MIT.
 As I was coming from Beacon Hill, I walked over Longfellow Bridge and headed to MIT first.

 1. Harvard Square

 Start your 1 day in Cambridge with breakfast at Tatte Bakery, Cafe Luna, Curio Coffee, or Clover.
 I can say from ample experience that the almond croissants at Tatte are divine.